MathematicGuy/RemoteObsidian/Project Skin/CSS Flex Box.md

+note: Flexbox has no justify-items, only css grid

+---
-flex ->  follow the Main Axis
+**Justify, Flex -> Follow the Main-Axis**
 	Main Axis is Horizontal axis

 justify-content -> Follow the **MAIN AXIS**